alirk/alirk.github.io/_pages/about.md

 Recent News
 ======
+- 1/2026 One Submission and One Accept at ICLR26!
 - 1/2026 Christina Runkel has joined us at INTEGREAT and UiO.
 Welcome Christina!
 - 12/2025 I serve as an Area Chair of ICLR 2026.
 - 11/2025 Ali Ramezani-Kebrya has received **Top 10% Area Chair Recognition at NeurIPS 2025**!